 Do not take diclofenac and misoprostol if you are pregnant or plan to become pregnant.
 If you become pregnant or think you may be pregnant while taking diclofenac and misoprostol, stop taking the medication and call your doctor immediately.
 Diclofenac and misoprostol may cause miscarriage (pregnancy loss), serious bleeding, or premature birth (baby is born too early) if taken during pregnancy.

 Women who can become pregnant generally should not take diclofenac and misoprostol.
 However, you and your doctor may decide that diclofenac and misoprostol combination is needed to treat your condition.
 In that case you must:

-- agree to use a reliable method of birth control during your treatment and for at least 1 month or one menstrual cycle after your treatment;
+- agree to use a reliable method of birth control during your treatment;

 - have a negative blood test for pregnancy no longer than 2 weeks before you start taking diclofenac and misoprostol;